-Each year group has a focus project each term and learning is planned to enable pupils to acquire knowledge, apply skills and develop links between subject areas.
+Each year group has a focus project and learning is planned to enable pupils to acquire knowledge and develop skills.
 Pupils also study quality texts as part of each project.
 Our curriculum is enriched with a number of educational visits and enhanced experiences.

 We provide a rich stimulating environment which caters for children of all abilities and aims to develop each child's potential to the full.
 We strive to fulfil not just academic potential but also to nurture personal and social development through our engaging, inclusive curriculum.
 Our curriculum offers a broad range of opportunities to help our children to grow into responsible and independent young people.
 We have high expectations of our pupils both as learners and citizens.

 How will the curriculum be matched to my child's needs?